zain-95/CSPRBG/README.md

     If the seed x0 is too small then my implementation uses sha256 hash repeatedly to make a r or bigger bit number (where r = N-k).

+    "RSA-like primes" are recommended - I used Gordon's algorithm (for "Strong primes").
+    It didn't noticeably improve the number of times a e can not be found.

 ########################## Python Requirements:##########################